 Nothing out of Nothing will just put a rocky smile on your face!
 Believe me.
 The rock starts rolling with World We Leave Behind bemoaning the fate and current state of the working dudes and dudettes up in Scandinavia.
 This one got dedicated to Alexander Stubb, former PM of Finland, now having been degraded to Finance Minister.
 I guess to admonish him for former sins – or something.
 The lyrics on that one are outstanding, by the way.
 And I am of a mind to send him a copy.
 Or perhaps the band already did that.

 Now, AC/DC with a large dose of Krokus as shown in their last sound-alike Dirty Dynamite are showing up in the second track List of Things I Hate.
 And it is some list, by Loki.

-I really liked 27, bitching and moaning about age, imploring the god of rock’n’roll that at age 27 one is not yet ready to leave.
-Dude, you ain’t seen nothing yet would be my reply!
 And there must be a decent ballad on any rock record worth its salt.
 Right?
 Nothing out of Nothing is no exception and – lo and behold – here comes Perfect.
 In the beginning this is some weak grog.
-But then the track garners a lot of power and speed big time.
+But then the track garners a lot of power and speed – big time.
 Cool riffing and some good soloing included.

 Now, the second half sees a bit of loss of steam, but nothing unnervingly so.
 The two most remarkable tracks in this part are Piece of Me with a stellar solo to boot and the very last song Shame.
 Not that the other tracks are bad in any way.
 There is not one bad track on this slab of rock’n’roll.
 Compression is however getting the better of some of the last tracks, whereas it was pretty well balanced out in the first part of the disc.